Psivant/stormmsite/docs/tutorials/tutorial_ii.md

 # A Random Walk Simulator in STORMM
-One of the most significant technical challenges undertaken in the STORMM project involves making the code's results reproducible, not just in a scientific sense (we provide the code and describe the approach in enough detail that another investigator could replicate the results) but in a numeric sense.
+One of the most significant technical challenges undertaken in the STORMM project involves making the code's results reproducible, not just in a scientific sense (we provide the code and describe the approach in enough detail that another investigator could replicate the results) but in the numerics.
 The
 [IEEE standard for floating point arithmetic](https://standards.ieee.org/ieee/754/6210/) admits [some variabilities](https://grouper.ieee.org/groups/msc/ANSI_IEEE-Std-754-2019/background/addendum.html) and also changes in the order of operations which can change the way in which accepted roundoff errors combine.
-Therefore, different chipsets should be expected to produce different answers, but a highly parallel programming environment such as a GPU demands a high degree of consistency in order to spot race conditions or other subtle errors in the code.
+Therefore, different chipsets should be expected to produce different answers in a long series of arithmetic operations like a simulation, but a highly parallel programming environment such as a GPU demands a high degree of consistency in order to spot race conditions or other subtle errors in the code.
 STORMM development strives for the highest degrees of numerical consistency, employing techniques such as those demonstrated in this tutorial.
-To showcase the capabilities, we will program a simple random walk in two dimensions, with a user-specifiable number of particles and steps, with the goal of reproducing GPU results on the CPU.
+To showcase the capabilities, we will program a simple random walk in two dimensions, with a user-specifiable number of particles and steps.
+The goal will be to reproduce GPU results with a CPU implementation.

 ## Random Number Generation in STORMM
 STORMM makes use of the XOR-shift generators,